clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 =============================

-P-states, also known as *Intel SpeedStep® technology* on Intel processors or *Cool'n'Quiet* on AMD processors, are states entered while the CPU is active and executing instructions.

-P-states aim to reduce power utilization by adjusting CPU clock frequency and voltages based on CPU demand.
+P-states, also known as *Intel SpeedStep® technology* on Intel processors or *Cool'n'Quiet* on AMD processors, are states the CPU enters while it is active and executing instructions.
+P-states reduce power utilization by adjusting CPU clock frequency and voltages based on CPU demand.
 P-states can typically be limited or disabled in a system's firmware (UEFI/BIOS).

 Turbo boost
 -----------

-`Intel® Turbo Boost Technology`_, found on some modern Intel CPUs, allows core(s) on a processor to temporarily operate at a higher than rated CPU clock frequency to accommodate demanding workloads if the CPU is under defined power and thermal thresholds.
+`Intel® Turbo Boost Technology`_, found on some modern Intel CPUs, allows cores on a processor to temporarily operate at a higher than rated CPU clock frequency to accommodate demanding workloads if the CPU is under defined power and thermal thresholds.
 Turbo boost is an extension of P-states.
-As such, changing or limiting C-states or P-states impact the ability of a process to enter Turbo boost.
+As such, changing or limiting C-states or P-states impacts the ability of a process to enter Turbo boost.

-Turbo boost can be disabled in a system's UEFI or BIOS.
-Turbo boost can also be disabled within |CL| with the command:
+Turbo boost can be disabled in a system's UEFI/BIOS or disable Turbo boost in
+|CL|:

 .. code-block:: bash